Ain't Talkin'

-"Ain't Talkin" is a song written and performed by the American singer-songwriter Bob Dylan, appearing as the tenth and final track on his 2006 album Modern Times.
+"Ain't Talkin' " is a song written and performed by the American singer-songwriter Bob Dylan, appearing as the tenth and final track on his 2006 album Modern Times.
 As with most of Dylan's 21st century output, he produced the song himself under the pseudonym Jack Frost.

 Composition and recording

-"Ain't Talkin' is a minor-key folk song that stands, at 8:48, as the longest track on Modern Times.
-In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon compare "Ain't Talkin'" to "Highlands", the closing song on Dylan's 1997 album Time Out of Mind, in that both feature a "lone pilgrim" narrator, although they argue that "Ain't Talkin'" is the bleaker of the two tracks since its narrator hasn't yet found his "final destination".
+"Ain't Talkin is a minor-key folk song that stands, at 8:48, as the longest track on Modern Times.
+In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon compare "Ain't Talkin to "Highlands", the closing song on Dylan's 1997 album Time Out of Mind, in that both feature a "lone pilgrim" narrator, although they argue that "Ain't Talkin is the bleaker of the two tracks since its narrator hasn't yet found his "final destination".
 They describe the music as a "fresco with multiple sonic colors (viola, arpeggiated style on acoustic guitar, upright bass)" and note that although Dylan sings in "a searching, even resigned tone", the shift to a major key at the end of the song suggests "optimism".

 Themes

-An essay on Christianity and Modern Times by Andrew McCarron, published in the book The World of Bob Dylan in 2021, discuses "Ain't Talkin'" as exemplifying the difficulty of living a morally upright life: "Proverbs 21 states 'Whoever pursues righteousness and love finds life, prosperity and honor'.
+An essay on Christianity and Modern Times by Andrew McCarron, published in the book The World of Bob Dylan in 2021, discusses "Ain't Talkin as exemplifying the difficulty of living a morally upright life: "Proverbs 21 states 'Whoever pursues righteousness and love finds life, prosperity and honor'.
 Likewise the songs on Modern Times equate righteous living with redemptive hope, no matter how faint the promise may be...But a life of good works is challenging, especially in an eye for an eye world in which survival necessitates moral compromise, not to mention that evil dwells in every heart.
-These impediments, one situational and the other conditional, are named in the second stanza of 'Ain't Talkin: 'They say prayer has the power to help / So pray for me mother / In the human heart an evil spirit can dwell / I'm trying to love my neighbor and do good unto others / But oh, mother, things ain't going well'".
+These impediments, one situational and the other conditional, are named in the second stanza of "Ain't Talkin: 'They say prayer has the power to help / So pray for me mother / In the human heart an evil spirit can dwell / I'm trying to love my neighbor and do good unto others / But oh, mother, things ain't going well'".

-In the same book, however, another essay by Elliot R. Wolfson analyzes "Ain't Talkin'", and the same stanza, in particular, through the lens of Judaism: "In 'Ain't Talkin, Dylan laments his being inconsolable and estranged in this world...The poet appeals to walking as opposed to talking as the means by which he traverses through 'the weary world of woe'.
+In the same book, however, another essay by Elliot R. Wolfson analyzes "Ain't Talkin, and the same stanza, in particular, through the lens of Judaism: "In "Ain't Talkin, Dylan laments his being inconsolable and estranged in this world...The poet appeals to walking as opposed to talking as the means by which he traverses through 'the weary world of woe'.
 The heart is still enflamed with craving even if no one seems to know.
 Once more, Dylan mentions prayer as a possible intervention to help.
 We must pray specifically from the mother - perhaps an allusion to the Shekhinah, the feminized persona of the divine presence according to the theosophic symbolism of the kabbalah - in spite of the fact that evil dwells in the human heart".